mareszm041/Hacknet-AHK-Tools/Readme.md

 ## Preparing your computer:

 1. To succesfully run tools, you should first download and install [AutoHotkey](https://autohotkey.com/).
 This will enable you to run .ahk scripts on your computer.
-2. Download this project either using [this link](https://github.com/mareszm041/Hacknet-AHK-Tools/archive/master.zip) or Github "Clone or Download" -> "Download Zip" button.
+2. Download this project either using [this link](https://github.com/mareszm041/Hacknet-AHK-Tools/archive/master.zip), Github "Clone or Download" -> "Download Zip" button, or by simply cloning the repository.
 3. After extracting project from Zip, run Main.ahk script using AutoHotkey.

 ## Using Hacknet-AHK-Tools